cyanbun96/sdlwinquake/README.md

 -vim-like keybinds that work in menus, enable with -vimmode flag

+-Mouse sensitivity Y-axis scaling with sensitivityyscale cvar

 Planned:

--Mouse sensitivity for widescreen resolutions
+-Fixing whatever was broken by adding the above

+Maybe:

 -Proper higher resolution support

--General feature parity with the original WinQuake

-Maybe:

 -A hidden/optional "Advanced options" menu for all the new stuff